jj5/kickass-crypto/README.md

 This library requires secure random data inputs for various purposes:

 * for generating secret keys
-* for generating initialization vectors
+* for initialization vectors
-* for generating message padding
+* for message padding

 There are two main options for generating suitable random data in PHP, those are: